ILIAS-eLearning/ILIAS/docs/documentation/namespaces-proposal.md

 * The file would be moved to *src/Modules/Course/*.
 * The namespace would be *ILIAS\Modules\Course*.
 * Any JavaScript files used in the Course Module would be located at *src/Modules/Course/js/*.
+* The classes *CourseParticipant*, *CourseParticipants*, *CourseParticipantsGroupsGUI*, *CourseParticipantsGroupsTableGUI* and *CourseParticipantsTableGUI* should be located at *src/Modules/Course/Participants*
+* The (hypothetical) class *CourseParticipantsFactory* - which can be used by other Components - should be located at *src/Modules/Course*.

 ### Autoloading & Class Imports